MattZackey/Atari-Reinforcement-Learning/README.md

   7. Run the training script `python main.py --game "BreakoutDeterministic-v4" --save_root_folder "results"`

 ## AWS SageMaker
 This project supports training the DQN agent on AWS SageMaker.
-To enable this, set train_on_aws=True and provide an S3 bucket name via the s3_bucket_name argument.
-The notebook aws-setup.ipynb contains the code to launch the SageMaker training job.
+To enable this, set `train_on_aws=True` and provide an S3 bucket name via the `s3_bucket_name argument`.
+The notebook `aws-setup.ipynb` contains the code to launch the SageMaker training job.

 ## References